Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can I buy a house with a credit score of 500?

-Yes, it is possible to get a mortgage with a 500 credit score, however, it can be difficult and more expensive than getting a mortgage with a high credit score.
-Generally, you’ll have to apply with an alternative mortgage lender, as banks require a credit score of at least 660.
+Yes, it is possible to get a mortgage with a credit score of 500, which falls under the ‘bad credit’ range.
+However, it will be difficult and more expensive than getting a mortgage with a high credit score.
+You’ll have to apply with an alternative mortgage lender, as banks require a credit score of at least 660.

 Can I get a mortgage if I had a bankruptcy?